 President, Hunter College of The City University of New York

-Jennifer J. Raab marked her 18th anniversary as President of Hunter College, the largest college in the City University of New York system, with 23,000 students, five schools, and an annual operating budget of more than $250 million.
+Jennifer J. Raab marked her 20th anniversary as President of Hunter College, the largest college in the City University of New York system, with more than 24,000 students, five schools, and an annual operating budget of more than $250 million.
 President Raab has led the successful transformation of Hunter College from an open-admissions institution to a selective, highly ranked college; under her leadership both graduation and retention rates have increased markedly.

 Since she has assumed the presidency, Hunter has significantly increased its government grants and awards and strengthened its fiscal management.
 President Raab has been responsible for securing $400 million in private support for the college.
-She has launched a $25 million library renovation; a science research and nursing/health professions facility in partnership with Memorial Sloan Kettering Cancer Center; a floor in the new Belfer Research Building at Weill Cornell Medical College; a $131 million School of Social Work in East Harlem; a new facility in Tribeca for Hunter’s renowned art graduate program and gallery; and the $25 million restoration of the historic 1908 Roosevelt House.
+She has launched a $25 million library renovation; a science research and nursing/health professions facility in partnership with Memorial Sloan Kettering Cancer Center; a floor in the new Belfer Research Building at Weill Cornell Medical College; a $131 million School of Social Work in East Harlem; a new facility in Tribeca for Hunter’s renowned art graduate program and gallery; a townhouse on E 67th St to house Hunter’s theater department and the $25 million restoration of the historic 1908 Roosevelt House.

 President Raab was earlier a litigator Cravath, Swaine & Moore and Paul, Weiss, after which she was appointed Chairman of the New York City Landmarks Preservation Commission, a post she held from 1994 to 2001.